Rachmanin0xFF/Rachmanin0xFF.github.io/src/content/drafts/BearEncirclement/BearEncirclement.md

 [driving picture]

-Windows down, midday in late July.
-I'm driving home from the shore with a friend.
-Out of nowhere, he says to me,
+Windows down, midday, late July.
+I'm driving home from the Jersey shore with a friend.
+Abruptly, he says to me,

 [talking picture, neither looking at each other]